Frank Gardener

 After my last report on Bahrain's troubles which was less than flattering, this came as a surprise - but I rolled up with the rest of them, shorter than the King now that I am in a wheelchair.

 Are you trying to suggest that the King is short?
 Ok, so ? what's your point please.
-I bet he is taller than the guy in Russia, or this Sarkozy guy.
-What does the height of a leader has to do with anything??
-I still can't figure out the purpose of your statement.
+I bet he is taller than the guy in

 The monarch smiled and held my hand, recalling when I had lived in his country in happier times.